-How to Tailor Your Prepping for Natural Disasters Based on U.S. Region
+How to Prep for Natural Disasters Based on U.S. Region

 Natural disasters have many faces, patterns, and forms ― and your prepping should be just as diverse and versatile.
 You need to be able to adapt to whatever natural disaster you’ll be facing.